bikashsubedi2000/weatherAPI/README.md

 # weatherAPI
-i am using html css and core javascript to make this project
+i am using html css and core javascript to make this simple project